sophiathekitty/Community-Discord-BOT/README.md

 Hello, I'm Miunie!

-I'm a commiunity bot for Discord written in C# using the [Discord .NET library](https://github.com/RogueException/Discord.Net).
+I'm a community bot for Discord written in C# using the [Discord .NET library](https://github.com/RogueException/Discord.Net).

 ## Getting Miunie